 CAA Atlantic regularly uses CEMs to communicate with Members, as we believe it to be the best way to let Members know about rewards and savings at local retailers, contests, exclusive Member travel offers, and Members-only savings on insurance products.

-Members who choose to unsubscribe can still be sent emails when a transaction has occurred or is required such as Membership renewals, travel plans and confirmations, and insurance purchases, as this type of communication is not considered a CEM.
+Members who choose to unsubscribe can still be sent emails when a business or informational transaction has occurred or is required such as Membership renewals, travel plans and confirmations, and insurance purchases, as this type of communication is not defined as a CEM.

-In order to comply with this legislation, CAA has taken the following approach:
+In order to comply with this legislation , CAA Atlantic has taken the following approach